Write a little about yourself. Just a paragraph will do.

 "Gypsy" by Fleetwood Mac gives me goosebumps whenever I hear it on

 Offer a few tips to help matches win you over.

-If the gestalt of my profile spoke to you, or hell, if there was
+Drop me a note if the gestalt of my profile spoke to you, or hell,

 Who are you looking for?